madmonkey71/TripleT-Flight-Firmware/README.md

 ## Potential Improvements and Future Work (Based on Gap Analysis)

-- [ ] **Implement Functional Guidance:** Replace the placeholder guidance logic with a meaningful system, starting with a simple "Attitude Hold" mode during the coast phase.
+- [ ] **Implement Functional Guidance:** Replace the placeholder guidance logic with a meaningful system, starting with a "Attitude Hold" mode during the coast phase.
 - [ ] **Integrate Guidance with State Machine:** The PID control system should be active only during appropriate flight states (e.g., `BOOST`, `COAST`).
 In other states, actuators should be disabled or centered.
 - [ ] **Fortify the State Machine:**
     - [ ] Integrate the existing sensor health checks into the main flight loop to trigger the `ERROR` state upon sensor failure.
     - [ ] Implement the designed backup apogee detection timer for redundancy.
-- [ ] **Enhance Data Logging:** Add PID controller data (target orientation, integral values, actuator outputs) to the SD card log for post-flight tuning and analysis.
+- [x] **Enhance Data Logging:** Add PID controller data (target orientation, integral values, actuator outputs) to the SD card log for post-flight tuning and analysis.
 - [ ] **Live Telemetry:** Implement the planned live data transmission system using a radio module.
 - [ ] **Persistent Magnetometer Calibration:** Save and load magnetometer calibration values to/from EEPROM or the SD card to avoid the need for recalibration or manual code changes.
 - [ ] **Refine `isStationary` Detection:** The thresholds for detecting a stationary state may need tuning for different physical systems and environments.